Top 10 Online ERP software

 2014.
 Oracle E-Business Suite unveiled cloud-centric apps

-Oracle has refreshed its ERP solution E-Business Suite to provide more integration with the company's cloud services.
-It also made it more tablet friendly.
-The Financials portion has been integrated with Oracle Revenue Management Cloud to let users leverage the revenue compliance and recognition benefits of that product.
-Enhancements in Project Contracts and Project Billing lets U.S. federal contractors improve cash flow, increase transparency and automate billing.
-Purchasing has been improved with changes that provide more buyer productivity in dealing with large orders.
-The changes include Web ADI-enabled spreadsheet creation, as well as modifications to purchase order lines, schedules and distributions.
-Web ADI, or Applications Desktop Integrator, is Oracle's tool for connecting its applications with Microsoft Excel.
+Oracle has recently updated its ERP solution, E-Business Suite, with enhanced integration with the company's cloud services and improved tablet compatibility.
+The Financials module now integrates with Oracle Revenue Management Cloud, allowing users to take advantage of the revenue compliance and recognition benefits offered by that product.
+Furthermore, enhancements in Project Contracts and Project Billing enable U.S. federal contractors to optimize cash flow, increase transparency, and automate billing processes.
+The Purchasing module has also received improvements to enhance buyer productivity when handling large orders.
+These changes include the introduction of Web ADI-enabled spreadsheet creation and modifications to purchase order lines, schedules, and distributions.
+Web ADI, also known as Applications Desktop Integrator, is Oracle's tool for integrating its applications with Microsoft Excel.

 2013.
 SAP makes big companies effective with Big Data.
 Competitors are crying